 Top quilts are an amazingly versatile and ultralight piece of gear.
 I recommend using a top quilt for your 3 season camping (summer, spring, and fall, and maybe switching to a bag for winter camping) This will save you weight, space, and leave you that ever-important room for more snacks on the trail.
 A top quilt will make an excellent addition to any backpacker’s loadout.
 Whether you are a hammock camper or a tenter, a top quilt can become your ultimate ultralight companion helping you to live ultralight.

 I believe the biggest reason to use a top quilt is to live and become ultralight.
-Ultralight not only boils down to the weight in your pack but is more a way of life.
+Ultralight not only boils down to the weight in your pack, but is also a way of life.
 Living ultralight allows you to simplify your life, lighten your pack, and experience life.
 A top quilt will help you achieve this by allowing you to do more with less.
 Its versatility and weight savings on your next backpacking trip will allow you to experience the true meaning of living ultralight.